komali2/blog/content/posts/calibre-automerge/index.md

 tags: ['open-source', 'personal-project', 'python']
 ---

-I'm about to talk a lot, so if you only care about the code, or details on how to edit a Calibre plugin, click [Jump To Technical Bits](#technical-bits)
+I'm about to talk a lot, so if you happened upon this blog post because you're looking for a way to merge all your duplicates in Calibre, [head down to the download and installation instructions](#the-end-result).

+I get big bouts of what I suppose are a form of imposter syndrome.
+Bootcamp kid, no computer science degree, always struggled with math, lucky charisma roll means I get to "sneak" my way into companies with engineers orders of magnitude better than me thus leaving me always feeling like a neanderthal in comparison.
+Now that I'm living in Taiwan and ostensibly using half my time to back-fill my education (and learn Machine Learning), I'm always on the hunt for opportunities to "prove" that I can actually hack it.

+This blog post isn't going to go in any depth into the psychological and sociological issues of imposter syndrome existing, or being a self-imposed gate on an already gate-kept industry.
+No space.
+Some other time.
+What I've found as something that helps me overcome the syndrome is, as I said, "proving" to myself that I can "do it."
+A great way to "prove it" is by contributing to an open source library.
+Plus, it feels awesome to do so.
+Like look at me, I'm a "real engineer!"

+Even though I've got a couple years under my belt of messing around with civic hack organizations, spending time with g0v folks, winning minor hackathons, and squeezing in some merge requests to open source projects over the years, it's really daunting to wake up and say "ok, time to do something for an open source project."
+I've had this inkling since I was coming out of the bootcamp, but back then it seemed literally impossible.
+For the sake of anybody else that feels this way, I'm writing this post to go line by line through my thought process of how I found an issue that bothered me about an open source project, and then fixed that issue.
+I hope this can help other people that feel similarly to me, and want to find a way to contribute.

+# The Problem that Needed Solving

 I use Calibre to manage my ebook library.
 Calibre is a GPL-3 licensed ([sort of](https://github.com/kovidgoyal/calibre/blob/master/COPYRIGHT)) program chock full of ebook management tasks, such as tagging, converting formats (e.g. Mobi -> Epub), or mass-editing metadata.
 It also has a relatively straightforward API for writing plugins.

 My ebook library is huge, at nearly 5,000 titles (after de-duping).
 I'm a data hoarder, and love reading.
 Before I de-duped that was more like
 8,000 titles, and therein lay the problem: as far as I could tell, there was no straightforward way to automatically remove duplicates from